-To be in compliance, you must complete your credit hours as listed in the table above.
+To be in compliance, students must complete their credit hours as listed in the guidelines

-Not meeting these standards will place you on financial aid warning for one semester.
+Failure to meet these standards will place a student on financial aid warning for one semester.

 A student on financial aid warning will receive financial aid for one more semester.
-However, before registering for classes the student must meet with the university advisor to develop a success plan and to receive approval for courses the student wishes to register for during the warning period.
+Before registering for classes, the student must meet with a university advisor to develop a success plan and to receive approval for courses the student wishes to register for during the warning period.